nhejazi/conf_ser2021_txshift_covpn/ser_abstract.md

 in nuisance parameter estimation.
 Our effect definitions quantify how disease risk would change across counterfactual shifts of the observed immunogenicity of immunologic markers modulated by vaccination, similar to a dose-response analysis.
-Our framework incorporates corrections for two-phase sampling and right-censoring of disease endpoints, and defines vaccine efficacy by comparing counterfactual risks in vaccine and placebo arms.
+Our framework readily incorporates corrections for two-phase sampling and right-censoring of disease endpoints, and defines vaccine efficacy by comparing counterfactual risks in vaccine and placebo arms.
 The approach, appearing in the correlates statistical analysis plan (https://doi.org/10.6084/m9.figshare.13198595) of the COVID-19 Prevention Network, is applied to mock data inspired by real-world vaccine efficacy trials to demonstrate how candidate correlates of protection may be evaluated by the